BOTOX Cosmetic® (Botulinum Toxin type A) for Anti-Aging

 What Should I Expect with my Botox Treatment at Imagen?

 Our experienced providers perform all of our facial rejuvenation treatments.
 Botox is a minimally invasive treatment that does not require anesthesia (although as a courtesy we can use numbing cream on the area beforehand if you would like, just let us know!)
 Botox is an office-based treatment that only takes a few minutes to perform.
-You can expect to see the results in as little as a week.
+You can expect to see the results in as little as a week with no downtime!

-* Although we use Botox for improvement in the signs of aging, some of our patients who treat the forehead and frown lines also notice an improvement in chronic migraines!
+Although our injectors use Botox for improvement in the signs of aging, some of our patients who treat the forehead and frown lines also notice an improvement in chronic migraines!

 Unfortunately, the effects of Botox are not immediate, but how long does Botox take to work?
 With a little patience, you will see the product gradually take effect, relaxing the muscle contractions and improving the facial wrinkles and frown lines.
 Most patients see their Botox kicking in about 3-5 days after their injection and full results can take up to 2 weeks.